How to Use ACRIS to Grow Your Real Estate Business

 What are real estate comps?

-2. To find more property-related business opportunities similar to the one that’s already been uncovered.
+- To find more property-related business opportunities similar to the one already uncovered.

-Real estate comps can either be put together with thorough analysis or by ACRIS.
+Real estate comps can be combined with thorough analysis or by ACRIS.

 Here are the details: